+Sandbox percussion will perform with mezzo-soprano Elspeth Davis.
 Sandbox Percussion has established themselves as a leading proponent of this generation of contemporary percussion chamber music.
-Described as "exhilarating" by The New York Times, this group is sure to dazzle the audience.
+Described as exhilarating by The New York Times, this group is sure to dazzle the audience.
 This performance is co-presented with the Birmingham Chamber Music Society.
-Tickets will be available in August.

 Join us for a evening with this multi-instrumental quartet.
 Its music is infused with traditions from across America, including bluegrass, Appalachian fiddle tunes, jazz and minimalism.
 Invoke weaves all of these styles together to form a unique contemporary repertoire.
 Co-presented with the Birmingham Chamber Music Society.
 Tickets available in August.

 The Samford Opera Company will present The Magic Flute, a heroic fairytale opera about finding your way through the shadow and light of the world.
 One of the most beloved operas of all times and a great beginner opera for all ages.